Mechanical Systems I

 Mechanical Systems Lab Practices

 Application of mechanical system concepts through on- and off-campus mechanical system construction projects.
-Students advance their trade experience and knowledge with real-life, practical, hands-on rigors.
+Advancement of trade experience and knowledge with real-life, practical, hands-on rigors.
 Course work includes continued study of plan reading and drawing, material and equipment selection and specification, system layout and installation, appliance start-up and operation, and utility maintenance and service performance.
 Actual job and material cost estimating is essential.
 Field trips to industry and product vendor demonstrations may be included.
-3 Credits (0 Lecture - 9 Lab) Prerequisite(s): PLH112.
-Spring Only.
+3 Credits (0 Lecture - 9 Lab) Prerequisite(s): PLH112 or PLH113.

 Piping and Mechanical Applications